sparrow-code/radius/README.md

 ## Security Considerations

-- Use strong passwords for RADIUS users and clients.
+- Use strong passwords for RADIUS users and clients
-- Restrict access to the RADIUS server using firewall rules.
+- Restrict access to the RADIUS server using firewall rules
-- Regularly update the server and scripts to patch vulnerabilities.
+- Regularly update the server and scripts to patch vulnerabilities
+- Follow the principle of least privilege for database access
+- Enable TLS encryption for sensitive authentication data

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgements

+- The FreeRADIUS team for their excellent authentication server
+- The PostgreSQL community for their robust database system
+- All contributors who have helped improve this project